Scalarized neutron stars with a highly relativistic core in scalar-tensor gravity: Introduction

 where $g$ is the determinant of the EF metric $g_{\mu\nu}$, and $R$ is the corresponding Ricci curvature scalar.
 Within EF, the non-minimal coupling manifests as an effective coupling between the gravitational field and matter, as characterized by the coupling function,

-Therefore, a ST theory is entirely determined by the two functions, $\alpha(\varphi)$ and $V(\varphi)$.\footnote{Although the behaviors of the scalar field $\Phi$ depends on a prior on three functions in action~\eqref{eq:actionJ}, one can set $Z(\Phi)$, or one of any other two functions, to unity by redefinition of $\Phi$.}
+Therefore, a ST theory is entirely determined by the two functions, $\alpha(\varphi)$ and $V(\varphi)$.\footnote{Although the behaviors of the scalar field $\Phi$ depends on a prior on three functions in action~\eqref{eq:actionJ}, one can set $Z(\Phi)$, or one of any other two functions, to unity by redefinition of $\Phi$.
+The well-known $f(R)$ theory is equivalent to a ST theory with the specific choice of functions $F(\Phi)$ and $U(\Phi)$~\cite{Sotiriou:2008rp}, and the study of NS structures within this framework can be found in Refs.~\cite{Astashenok:2021peo, Capozziello:2015yza, Astashenok:2014nua}.}

 Cosmological evolution naturally establishes a constant background value $\varphi_0$ for the scalar field at the present epoch.
 We therefore expand the coupling function $\alpha(\varphi)$ about this background scalar field value,